 Atlanta is Georgia’s largest city, a major economic powerhouse, and a popular destination for businesses and residents.
-It is the most populous metro area in Georgia and the sixth largest metro in the U.S., with a population of 6,307,261 based on 2023 estimates.
+It is the most populous metro area in Georgia and the sixth-largest metro in the U.S., with a population of 6,411,149 according to the 2024 census.
 The Atlanta metro area comprises 24 counties, the major ones being Fulton, DeKalb, Cobb, Gwinnett, and Clayton.
 It spans 8,376 square miles, comparable in size to Israel.

 Atlanta is labelled the economic capital of the Southeast.
 It has one of the nation’s most diverse economies, fueled by three major industries: technology, healthcare, and logistics.
 Atlanta is home to 17 Fortune 500 and 31 Fortune 1000 companies.
 Coca-Cola, Delta Airlines, Home Depot, and Georgia Pacific have headquarters here.
 In addition, the metro area is part of the emerging Piedmont Atlantic Megaregion along the I-85 corridor.

 Atlanta’s vibrant job market attracts young people.
-The area is one of the top 25 global startup ecosystems, and major tech companies like Apple, Microsoft, and Visa have invested in it.
+The area is among the top 25 global startup ecosystems, and major tech companies such as Apple, Microsoft, and Visa have invested in it.
 Its youthful population is also attracted to its vibrant arts scene and diverse cultural offerings, including music, theater, and festivals.

 Atlanta Investment Opportunity Quick Facts

-- Investment Objective: Higher cash flow, lower appreciation
+- Investment Objective: Higher cash flow, moderate appreciation

 - Types of properties for sale: REAL Income Single Family Rentals in B and C neighborhoods